-- 1. Connect the Direct Connection leads to the utility and switch on the transmitter. - 2.
-Hold down the key until MEAS is displayed and the measuring icon is activated.

-The transmitter display will now indicate the voltage level measured across the connection leads.
+- Connect the Direct Connection leads to the utility and switch on the transmitter. - Hold down the key until MEAS is displayed and the measuring icon is activated.
+The transmitter display will now indicate the voltage

 3. Press the key once and the display will indicate the impedance measured across the connection leads.

-The measurement icon will display the following symbols:
+The measurement icon will display the following

-Figure 4.14 Impedance and voltage measurements
+Figure 4.9 Impedance and voltage measurements

-4. To exit MEAS mode hold down the ^(a) key until the display reverts back to the normal operating screen.
+4. To exit MEAS mode hold down the law key until the display reverts back to the normal operating screen.